Finance/Accounting FAQ

 Statement showing status of revenue (paid out or outstanding) and total remaining balance

-Around end of week 3 - early week 4th of the month, together with the payment remittance.
+Around end of week 3 to early week 4th of the month, together with the payment remittance.

-You can use the document number field of your report as a reference to identify the DSP and the month in question.
-The format will look as follow: DSP/year month – sequence number.
-It will be referenced in both your revenue report and your payment remittance.
-Example: "AM/202304-1234"
+You can use the document number field of your report as a reference to identify the DSP (demand side platform) and the month in question.
+It will be referenced in both your revenue share report and your payment remittance report.
+The format is as follows: DSP/year month – sequence number.
+Example: AM/202304-1234.

 Please also note that Triton acts as an agent, not a principal or guarantor, and that while we work closely with DSPs, we are not responsible for unpaid amounts by buyers.

-How do I read the Ad Revenue Share report?
+How Do I Read the Revenue Share Report?

 In the summary page of the report, you see DSP with their abbreviations on the left side, and on the right side there is a pivot table that shows your media revenue information by DSP and month.

 In the details page, you can find all your transactions lines, impressions, gross amount and net amount.
-You may also search by date/DSP/deal ID/ etc.
+You may also search by date, DSP/deal ID, and so on.

 The vendor account detail is a statement showing the media revenue that we owe to the publisher and the total remaining amount that we owe.
 To read it, you may refer to the document number field as follows: DSP/year month – random number.

-In the Open column, if it is “no” it means it is already paid.
-If Open is “yes” it means the media revenue is not yet paid to you.
+In the Open column, no means it is already paid.
+If Open is yes, the media revenue is not yet paid to you.
 It will be paid once it is collected by Triton from the DSP.